KDCube is built around apps

 • continuation — follow-up or steer type

-Your bundle streams back via the Communicator.
+A conversation-capable app streams through the Communicator.
 The client receives ChatEnvelope events in real time over SSE or Socket.IO.

 • delta — streaming text chunks (thinking / answer)